ACS, Actividades de Construcción y Servicios, S.A. (OTCMKTS:ACSAF) Short Interest Down 50.4% in January

 ACS, Actividades de Construcción y Servicios, S.A.
-(OTCMKTS:ACSAF – Get Free Report) was the target of a significant decrease in short interest in January.
-As of January 15th, there was short interest totalling 17,600 shares, a decrease of 50.4% from the December 31st total of 35,500 shares.
-Based on an average trading volume of 100 shares, the short-interest ratio is currently 176.0 days.
+(OTCMKTS:ACSAF – Get Free Report) was the recipient of a large drop in short interest during the month of January.
+As of January 15th, there was short interest totalling 17,600 shares, a drop of 50.4% from the December 31st total of 35,500 shares.
+Based on an average daily trading volume, of 100 shares, the short-interest ratio is currently 176.0 days.

 ACS, Actividades de Construcción y Servicios Company Profile